 How does Patreon calculate my gross earnings?

-Your gross earnings for a given year will be available in the Documents page of your Payouts section.
+Your gross earnings for a given year will be available on the Documents page of your Payouts section.

 What is the W-9 Form?